Using the Inventory

 }

-This says: โRun borgbackup as a client on my laptop and server1, and as a server on backup-box.โ
+This says: "Run borgbackup as a client on my laptop and workstation, and

 Module source specification

-Each instance includes a reference to a module specification โ this is how Clan knows which service module to use and where it came from.
+Each instance includes a reference to a module specification -- this is how Clan knows which service module to use and where it came from.

-, in which case it defaults to the preprovided services of clan-core.
+defaults to the pre-provided services of clan-core.
+In a similar fashion, the

 Example of instantiating a borgbackup